West Memphis, Arkansas: Geography

 West Memphis is located in eastern Crittenden County.
 It is bordered to the north by the city of Marion.
 A small piece of West Memphis extends south as far as the Mississippi River, but in most places the river is from 0.2 to 2 mi south or east of the city limits.
 Downtown Memphis, Tennessee, is 8 mi east of downtown West Memphis.
 According to the United States Census Bureau, West Memphis has a total area of 73.9 km2, of which 73.7 km2 is land and 0.2 km2, or 0.34%, is water.

 Ecologically, West Memphis is located on the border between the Northern Backswamps (western part of West Memphis) and Northern Holocene Meander Belts (eastern section of West Memphis) ecoregions within the larger Mississippi Alluvial Plain.
 The Northern Backswamps are a network of low-lying overflow areas and floodplains historically dominated by bald cypress, water tupelo, overcup oak, water hickory, and Nuttall oak forest subject to year-round or seasonal inundation.
 The Northern Holocene Meander Belts are the flat floodplains and former alignments of the Mississippi River, including levees, oxbow lakes, and point bars.
 Much of the wetlands and riverine habitat have been drained and developed for agricultural or urban land uses.
 The Wapanocca National Wildlife Refuge, which preserves some of the year-round flooded bald cypress forest typical of this ecoregion prior to development for row agriculture lies north of West Memphis.

+Climate

+According to the Köppen Climate Classification system, West Memphis has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in West Memphis was 105 F on July 13–14, 1980, while the coldest temperature recorded was -12 F on December 24, 1983.